pali-english/pali-english.github.io/README.md

 For one of good conduct sleeps at ease,
 in this world and the next.

+    Dhammaṁ care sucaritaṁ,
+        Dhammaṁ: principle, doctrine, the teaching (of the Buddha)
+        Care: should live, should practice
+        Sucaritaṁ: well-conducted, of good conduct

+    Na naṁ duccaritaṁ care;
+        Na: not
+        Naṁ: oneself, self
+        Duccaritaṁ: badly conducted, of bad conduct
+        Care: should live, should practice

+    Dhammacārī sukhaṁ seti,
+        Dhammacārī: one who lives by the Dhamma, one of good conduct
+        Sukhaṁ: happily, comfortably
+        Seti: sleeps, rests

+    Asmiṁ loke paramhi ca.
+        Asmiṁ: in this
+        Loke: world
+        Paramhi: in the other, in the next
+        Ca: and

 Yathā pubbuḷakaṁ passe,
 yathā passe marīcikaṁ;
 Evaṁ lokaṁ avekkhantaṁ,